Key Takeaways

 What is the Low-Income Home Energy Assistance Program (LIHEAP)?

-Created in 1981, LIHEAP is a federally sponsored, need-based safety net program that provides financial support to an estimated 6.7 million households across the nation.1 LIHEAP helps people stay warm throughout the chilly winter months and cool during the summer, offering assistance for:
+Created in 1981, LIHEAP is a federally sponsored, need-based safety net program that provided financial support to 7.1 million househoolds in FY23.
+LIHEAP helps people stay warm throughout the chilly winter months and cool during the summer, offering assistance for:

 The LIHEAP option serves as a lifeline for people like Ms. B., age 63, who lost her job during the pandemic.
 She turned to one of our Benefits Enrollment Centers (BECs), facing difficult choices between paying for medicine, bills, and food.
 We helped Ms. B. apply for LIHEAP and other programs, and she was approved for $350 in aid.